 Elections for SaskCanola’s Board of Directors are held every two years in the fall (2020, 2022, 2024).
 Farmers who have paid canola levy within the two years prior to an election and not requested a refund are eligible to run in the election.
 Interested parties can either download a copy of the nomination package or call the SaskCanola office to request one and complete the requirements before the deadline.
 Requirements include the submission of a biography and the signatures of five registered canola producers.
 Directors are elected for a four year term and are eligible to run for a second term, for a total of eight years.

-Eight nominations were received to fill four director positions – contact information and biographies for each candidate are available below.
+Eight nominations were received to fill four director positions – contact information, biographies, and radio interviews for each candidate are available below.

 David Altrogge, St. Benedict SK